Math Department Computing Policies and Procedures

 MP3s and Digital Media

 Please be conservative in your use of audio and video files on the department network.
-(There is a 1 Gigabyte limit on personal disk usage.)

 Here are three reasons why: